0 / 0

 You cannot use draft data classes to specify data matching or for any other action.
 By default, the data class is published if you send it for approval.

 You can also create additional data classes based on one of the reference data sets available in Knowledge Accelerators by using the data matching method.
-See Creating data classes based on reference data sets in Knowledge Accelerators.
+See Reference data sets in Knowledge Accelerators.

 Learn more